Frequently Asked Questions

 Block building coding programs teach logic, sequential thinking, and the tools necessary to program in the future.
 Academically you are using language arts skills like story creation, sequential events, and dialogue.
 Mathematically students have to use their understanding of numbers to have characters walk around or equations to make things happen in dynamic ways.
 In some cases like Scratch and Scratch Jr students will also use a coordinate grid to plot their characters in the scene.

-How do I reach you to ask questions?
+How do I reach you to ask more questions?

-I'm always happy to answer questions, Monday - Thursday 9am - 6pm, by email firstname.lastname@example.org or tweet @joykesten.
+I'm always happy to answer questions, email me at firstname.lastname@example.org or tweet @joykesten.